ragsden/docs/sources/start.rst

         # version numbers, testing against two versions of node
         node_js:
           - 0.10.25
+          - 0.11
-* The ``before_install`` tag can be used to install any additional needed dependencies.
+* The ``before_install`` tag can be used to install any additional dependencies.
 Here we invoke ``npm install`` to install our Node.js app's dependencies.
 Even if you don't specify anything here, your minion will attempt to install dependencies for your app in an idiomatic way for the language (such as invoking rake for ruby, or pip for python)
     .. code-block:: python

         # npm install runs by default but shown here for illustrative purposes